microeinhundert/radonis/packages/radonis-form/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@microeinhundert/radonis-form)

-> **Note**: This is a package used by Radonis internally and should not be installed manually.
+> **Note**: This is a package used by Radonis internally and should not be installed directly.

 Easily bridge the gap between your [React](https://reactjs.org/) frontend and [AdonisJS](https://adonisjs.com/) backend.
 Get DX similar to [Remix](https://remix.run/) while having the power of a full MVC framework at your fingertips.